 Even if you can’t make it to New London, there may be an opportunity for you to interview off campus in the fall: either with a Connecticut College admission counselor during their travels, or with an alumni interviewer.

-Admission counselors offer interviews for the Class of 2022 and prospective transfers on the road if their schedule permits.
+Admission counselors offer interviews for the Class of 2023 and prospective transfers on the road if their schedule permits.
 See when an admission counselor will be in your area.
 We generally do not offer interviews within 150 miles of the College, preferring that students come see the campus first-hand and interview with an admission fellow.

+Students intending to apply for Fall 2019 admission can now request an alumni interview.
+The deadline to request an alumni interview is January 1, 2019.
 We try our best to accommodate all interview requests.
-Nonetheless, alumni availability is limited in certain areas of the country, and it may be necessary to travel some distance for your interview.
+Nonetheless, alumni availability is limited in certain areas of the country, and it may be necessary for you to travel some distance for your interview.
 Rarely can we accommodate alumni interview requests outside the country.

 Please note: you may only interview once.
 This means that, for example, if you interview with a counselor while they are on the road, you cannot have a second interview with a senior admission fellow when you visit campus the following month.